 Summary of Financial Results

-Due to these factors, the Company has revised the forecast for ordinary profit to 40,000 million yen (down 25,000 million yen from the previous forecast) and profit attributable to owners of parent to 36,000 million yen (down 16,000 million yen from the previous forecast).
+Based on the above, we will revise down ordinary profit to 27 billion yen (a decrease of 13 billion yen from the previous forecast), and profit attributable to owners of the parent to 15 billion yen (a decrease of 9 billion yen from the previous forecast).

 Unit (Million Yen)